rweddell/CustomerServiceBot/cs-nlg/README.md

 The content in /cs-nlg is used to format a dataset to fine-tune a pretrained BERT model.
 It implements code that has been copied from Hugging Face to train a double-headed model which will simulate a conversation.

 ## How to use this code
 ### Using command line
-NOTE: The approach is not recommended without access to a GPU.
+>NOTE: Without access to a GPU, this approach could be time-consuming depending on training parameters and size of training data.
 Copy the repo to your environment.
 Install the requirements.txt file.
-Change the working directory to cs-nlg
 Run the train.py script to train a new model with a given dataset.
     - This script can be run with a different dataset by changing the '--dataset_path' argument or by removing it entirely.
     - If the argument is removed, the script will reference the dataset hosted by Hugging Face.